 TESTING: Tests for certification will be conducted in conjunction with the annual EAS Conference.
 Testing will consist of:

-REVIEW Q & A SESSION: Monday evening there will be an optional review session with the Master Beekeeper Advisor and Master Beekeepers when candidates can ask questions about the exam, its contents and the exam process.
+PRE-EXAM REVIEW Q & A SESSION: Monday there will be an optional review session with the Master Beekeeper Advisor and Master Beekeepers when candidates can ask questions about the exam, its contents and the exam process.

 FINAL REVIEW SESSION: Friday afternoon candidates will meet with the Master Beekeeper Advisor and will be given their grades.
 The answers to questions will be discussed and the candidates will be given an opportunity to ask questions and discuss any concerns with their grades.